Film and Digital

 85A - 85 series filters are obsolete for color use.
 They were used with tungsten balanced films in daylight situations.
 They can be used as a warming filter or for a creative look in B/W pics

 Series filters are mounted in a thread-less metal rim.
 They are attached to the lens with an adapter and a retaining ring.
 The filter is placed into the adapter and held in place with a retaining ring.
 Some adapters are threaded, while others are designed to slip on to the front of the lens.
 The threads on Series filters or accessories are not compatible with modern lenses.
+Please visit this page on desktop pc to see the filter size chart.

 Series Filter Sizes